Colorado police not filing charges against Ja Morant for video - NewsBreak

-MEMPHIS, Tenn. ( WREG ) — Police in Glendale, Colorado announced Wednesday that no charges will be filed against Ja Morant after a video appeared to show the Grizzlies superstar holding a gun in a club.
-ORIGINAL STORY: Ja Morant suspended by Grizzlies after social media post
+MEMPHIS, Tenn. — Police in Glendale, Colorado announced Wednesday that no charges will be filed against Ja Morant after a video appeared to show the Grizzlies superstar holding a gun in a club.

-After the announcement, the Grizzlies said Morant will be away from the team for at least four more games.
-He was previously suspended for two games after the incident while the NBA conducts an investigation.

-Glendale Police said during the investigation, they were not able to determine probable cause existed for the filing of any charges.
+Glendale Police said they were not able to determine probable cause existed for the filing of any charges.

 For the latest news, weather, sports, and streaming video, head to WREG.com.